SaierLaboratory/TCDBtools/manuals/areFamiliesHomologous.md

 # Documentation for script: _areFamiliesHomologous_

 ## Summary
-Our software Protocol1/famXpander, Protocol2 and GSAT were integrated into a pipeline that significantly speeds up the analysis of distant evolutionary relationships between families using the transitivity property of homology, thus eliminating the possibility of human errors (PMID: 29579047).
+Our software famXpander, Protocol2 and GSAT were integrated into a pipeline that significantly speeds up the analysis of distant evolutionary relationships between families using the transitivity property of homology, thus eliminating the possibility of human errors (PMID: 29579047).
 In addition, BLASTs for all proteins in TCDB were